CS 315: Automata Theory

 Participation=5%

-Simply completing what is required is enough to earn a "C".
-To get an "A" or a "B" you must show exceptional (i.e. above average or outstanding, respectively) initiative and creativity.
+Simply providing some solution that is mostly correct is enough to earn a "C".
+To get an "A" or a "B" you must show exceptional (i.e. above average or outstanding, respectively) mastery of the material, as evidenced by correctness, clear presentation of the solution, and (correct) creativity or elegance of solution.

 Course Policies